John-Abbott-College/6P3-Notes/wk1/tech-stack.md

 ![python™](https://www.python.org/static/img/python-logo.png)

-This course will  be using Python as it's main programming language in order to:
+This course will  be using Python as its main programming language in order to:
 - Run programs inside the Raspberry Pi (reTerminal) in order to read and control sensors.
 - Communicate with the API of the Cloud Platform.